paezha/edashop/README.md

 The *Sessions* are [R markdown](https://rmarkdown.rstudio.com/) documents with the main contents of the workshop.
-These documents resemble course notes, but with a difference: they are [literate programming](https://en.wikipedia.org/wiki/Literate_programming) documents that are are interactive and editable, which means that you can work with them in ways not possible with conventional printed notes.
+These documents resemble lecture notes, but with a difference: they are [literate programming](https://en.wikipedia.org/wiki/Literate_programming) documents that are are interactive and editable, which means that you can work with them in ways not possible with conventional printed notes.